 The printer can be used with envelopes, booklets, catalog envelopes, postcards, self mailers, and paper.
-All envelopes must be without windows.
+All envelopes must be without windows, empty and unsealed.
 Any folded material needs to be tabbed.

 Setting Up a Job

 Setting up a print job means adjusting the printer to accommodate the width, height, thickness and weight of your material.